-According to that survey, 65 percent of respondents expressed their concern about the UK becoming too dependent on energy from foreign countries.
-Other sources of worry included the supplies of fossil fuels not being sufficient to meet the UK's energy demand, with 58 percent of respondents expressing such concern.
-Additionally, 68 percent of respondents thought the UK was not investing fast enough in alternative sources of energy.
+According to a 2020 survey, 59 percent of respondents expressed some level of concern about the UK becoming too dependent on energy imports from foreign countries.
+Other sources of worry included the supplies of fossil fuels not being sufficient to meet the country’s annual energy demand, with roughly half of all respondents expressing such concern.
+Additionally, 64 percent of respondents thought the UK was not investing fast enough in alternative sources of energy.

-A different survey found that 45 percent of consumers spent between 701 and 1,200 British pounds on home energy in 2018.
-The same year, the total household spending on electricity reached roughly 1.77 million British pounds, whereas the expenditure on energy from gas totaled 14.1 million British pounds.
+A different survey from 2019 found that 41 percent of consumers spent between 701 and 1,200 British pounds on home energy.
+Total household spending on electricity reached roughly 1.77 billion British pounds, having increased from some 1.39 billion British pounds in 2010.

-With regards to trusting energy companies, in 2018 most consumers expected their suppliers to charge a fair price, with respective shares of 65 percent and 66 percent for energy suppliers and gas suppliers.
+With regards to trusting energy companies, in 2019 most consumers in Great Britain expected their suppliers to charge a fair price.
+Respective shares reached 58 percent for electricity suppliers and 50 percent for gas suppliers.

 Generally, respondents indicated their support for renewable energy developments in the United Kingdom.
-In 2019, 89 percent of respondents supported solar energy, while 80 percent expressed their support for onshore wind.
+In 2020, 86 percent of respondents supported solar energy.